Xiaozhu-Zhang1998/nonlinearCausalMIP_reproducible_code/Figure_3/readme.md

-First, Run the file `generate.py`.
+First, run the file `generate.py`.
 This generates 30 datasets.

-For each sample size $n_0$, we implement the following in order:
+For each sample size `n_0`, we implement the following in order:

 - Specify `n0` and run the file `suff_stat.py` for each `m`.
 This generates 30 `.npy` files.